Westminster taking wrecking ball to idea UK is voluntary partnership – Sturgeon

 “The case for a referendum is therefore now as much a Scottish democracy movement as a Scottish independence movement.”

-A section 30 order, a clause in the Scotland Act which would grant a legal referendum, is required for a referendum but the UK Government has repeatedly rejected requests for one.
+A section 30 order – a clause in the Scotland Act which would grant a legal referendum – is required, but the UK Government has repeatedly rejected requests for one.

-Ms Sturgeon said that even previous Tory leaders from Margaret Thatcher to Theresa May said they believed the UK was based on the consent of the people who lived in its constituent nations.
+Ms Sturgeon said even previous Tory leaders, from Margaret Thatcher to Theresa May, said they believed the UK is based on the consent of the people who live in its constituent nations.

-She said: “It is time for Boris Johnson and Keir Starmer to respect, not rubbish, the wishes of the people of Scotland and their democratically elected government – and to respect the pledge their parties signed after the 2014 referendum promising that nothing prevents Scotland becoming an independent country in the future should the people of Scotland so choose.
+She said: “It is time for (Prime Minister) Boris Johnson and (Labour leader Sir) Keir Starmer to respect, not rubbish, the wishes of the people of Scotland and their democratically elected government, and to respect the pledge their parties signed after the 2014 referendum, promising that nothing prevents Scotland becoming an independent country in the future should the people of Scotland so choose.

 A UK Government spokesman said: “Now is not the time to be talking about another referendum.